Targeting settings on the Display Network

 |Remarketing + gender||Remarketing + gender||Not selected||Remarketing AND gender both required for ads to appear.|

 |Topics + audiences||Topics + audiences||Not selected||Topics AND in-market audiences both required for ads to appear.|

-If your goal is to reach as many people as possible, you might not want to add too many targeting methods to your ad group.
+If your goal is to reach as many people as possible, then you might not want to add too many targeting methods to your ad group.
 You may, however, still choose to add multiple targeting methods so that you can set bids on a particular one without significantly limiting your reach.
 Here are some sample combinations:

 |Targeting methods||“Target and bid” (default setting)||Bid only||What it means|

 |Age + gender + affinity audiences||Age + gender + affinity audiences||Not selected||Age AND gender AND affinity audiences all required for ads to appear.|

 |Affinity audiences and age*||Affinity audiences||Age||Affinity audiences required for ads to appear.
 If affinity audiences and age overlap, you’ll see reporting for both.
 The bid used will depend on your bidding selection.|